zvallarino/phase-3-active-record-costume-store-lab/README.md

 end
 ```

 Note: You might be wondering what `t.timestamps` is doing here.
 Well, it creates two new columns, `created_at` and `updated_at`.
 These are handy columns to have around as sometimes you want to query based on the time of creation or update-tion instead of querying using attributes or ids.
-To read more about timestamps, go to ActiveRecord's [docs on them](http://api.rubyonrails.org/classes/ActiveRecord/Timestamp.html).
+To read more about timestamps, go to Active Record's [docs on them](http://api.rubyonrails.org/classes/ActiveRecord/Timestamp.html).

 While the migration was plural, the model would be singular: